DavidVujic/python-polylith-docs/docs/videos.md

 - Python with the Polylith Architecture - [an overview](https://youtu.be/3w2ffHZb6gc) (about 15 minutes)
 - Python Poetry Polylith Plugin - [the tooling support & commands](https://youtu.be/AdKpTP9pjHI) (about 13 minutes)
 - The Developer Experience - [developing a Dad Joke Service with Polylith](https://youtu.be/oG4OFEer3Tk) (about 27 minutes)
+- The standalone Polylith CLI - [An intro to the polylith-cli - tooling support for Polylith with Python and Hatch](https://youtu.be/K__3Uah3by0)

 ## Talks
 - __Python Web Conference 2023__ - Microservices, Monolith, Monorepos: the differences & how nicely Polylith solves the trade offs - [A Fresh Take on Monorepos in Python](https://youtu.be/HU61vjZPPfQ) (about 36 minutes)